MihailaDumitru/Hierarchical_Clustering/README.md

 ## Hierarchical Clustering Intuition

   In this section will talk about Hierarchical Clustering Algorithm (HC).
-It allows you to cluster data, it’s very convenient tool for discovering categories groups of data set and in this section will learn how to understand HC in intuitive levels.
+It allows you to cluster data, it’s a very convenient tool for discovering categories groups of data set and in this section will learn how to understand HC in intuitive levels.
 Let’s dive into it:
   Let’s decide we have 2 variables in our data set and we decide to plot those variables on X and Y axes.

 ---